IlyRac/Loadstone/README.md

 3. **Right-click** the Lodestone to activate.

 ### Deactivation / Change Tier
-- Right-click an active Lodestone with any item (or empty hand) to deactivate — the activation item is returned.
+- Right-click an active Lodestone with empty hand to deactivate — the activation item is returned.
 - Right-click with a different valid material to change tier (old material returned).

 ---